Ivan's Blog

 Being a "Quitter" in Boxing, and Retiring as a Shell of Your Former Self

 I've already seen a lot of knee-jerk reactionary talk on the Internet, branding Tyson as someone who will be remembered as a "no-good quitter" and acting as though it's disgraceful for a boxer to ever quit during a fight.
-Ten or twenty years from now, people are not going to remember Tyson quitting in this fight and think of his career as a disgrace because of that.
-Is Roberto Duran a disgrace for the infamous "No mas" episode?
-Is Kostya Tszyu a disgrace for just last week saying that he had enough before the 12th round in his fight against Ricky Hatton?
-I don't think so.

 The online database of boxing deaths lists 1,255 deaths that have been documented from 2005 going all the way back to the year 1741, including 53 deaths in the past five years.
 In addition to people who have died, there are countless others with mild brain damage, or severe brain damage, or who are in a coma.
 Just a few weeks ago on a fight card in Los Angeles, a boxer named Ruben Contreras suffered head trauma, had to have emergency brain surgery in order to save his life, and is still in a coma.